Select this text to see the highlight effect

 IDEATION

-I held multiple workshops with stakeholders and Dev team
+I facilitated multiple workshops with stakeholders and the development team to:

 All Designs